theRTB/GT7ShiftTone/README.md

 - **Revbar**: The range in which the revbar lights up.
 It begins at 85% and starts blinking at 99% of a predetermined value
   - This is generally equal to the upshift line value in the Transmission tuning page, but there are exceptions.
 - **Power**: At which RPM peak power is hit.
+- **'vmax'**: The top speed of the car as provided by telemetry.
+This is in native units of the game (mph or kph) and does not include hybrid power or DRS.
 - **Tach**: The current RPM value as reported by the telemetry.
 Updates 30 times per second
 - **Car ID**: The internal ID of the car.
 The RPM/Power/Torque table is saved with this ID as filename.
 For example, a car with Car ID 432 will have its data saved to _curves\432.tsv_